-Crosslines acquired for this survey totaled 9% of mainscheme acquisition.
+Crosslines acquired for this survey totaled 10% of mainscheme acquisition.

 Multibeam and single beam (set line spacing) crosslines were collected to meet, respectively, the 4% and 8% of mainscheme requirements required in the HSSD.
-The crossline percentage for multibeam totaled 6.9% of mainscheme mileage, while the crossline percentage for single beam totaled 14.1% of mainscheme mileage.
+The crossline percentage for multibeam totaled 5.7% of mainscheme mileage, while the crossline percentage for single beam totaled 12.5% of mainscheme mileage.

 Effort was made to ensure crosslines were geographically distributed across the survey area.
 Crosslines were run perpendicular to mainscheme lines whenever possible to ensure higher quality nadir beams crossed lower quality outer beams.
-In the southern part of the survey area where vessel maneuverability was restricted, zig-zag multibeam crosslines were collected that were not optimally perpendicular to the mainscheme, but were more than adequate for QC purposes.
+In portions of the survey area where vessel maneuverability was restricted, zig-zag multibeam crosslines were collected that were not perpendicular to the mainscheme, but were more than adequate for QC purposes.

 The crossline analysis was conducted using CARIS HIPS "QC Report" routine.
-Each crossline was selected and run through the process, which calculated the depth difference between each accepted crossline sounding and a QC BASE (CUBE-type) surface's depth layer created from the mainscheme data.
+Each crossline was selected and run through the process, which calculated the vertical difference between each accepted crossline sounding and a QC BASE (CUBE-type) surface's depth layer created from the mainscheme data.
 QC BASE surfaces were created with the same CUBE parameters and resolutions as the final BASE surfaces, with the important distinction that the QC BASE surfaces did not include crosslines so as to not bias the QC report results.
 Differences in depth were grouped by beam number and statistics computed, which included the percentage of soundings with differences from the BASE surface falling within IHO Order 1.
 When at least 95% of the soundings exceed IHO Order 1, the crossline was considered to "pass," but when less than 95% of the soundings compare within IHO Order 1, the crossline was considered to "fail."

-Agreement between the BASE surfaces and crossline soundings was very good for both vessels.
+Agreement between the BASE surfaces and crossline soundings was good for all vessels.
 The vast majority of crossline comparisons pass with 95% (or more) of soundings comparing to within IHO Order 1.
-4 of 60 multibeam crossline comparisons had failures, while of 13 of 53 single beam crossline comparisons had failures.
+3 of 12 multibeam crosslines had failures, with results ranging from 81% to 92%.
+5 of 48 singlebeam crosslines had failures, with results ranging from 73% to 94%.